Lukasz Palka

 AP: Thanks, Lukasz.
 We will do our best to contact Alex Webb.
 Is there someone who supports you in your creativity?

 Lukasz: My father has always been a great supporter.
-He was my initial introduction to photography and to this day he’s there to talk about gear, techniques, and so on.
-Also, my girlfriend is here day to day giving me feedback and supporting my projects when she can.
+He was my initial introduction to photography, and to this day, he’s there to talk about gear, techniques, and so on.
+Also, my girlfriend is here daily, giving me feedback and supporting my projects when she can.
 She is also a great photographer in her own right!

 Yakitori